-Important
+Important:

 We use an automated system for detecting cheating: it performs a pairwise comparison of all project submissions with all others for this class, for prior semester classes, and for various online repositories.
 The system reports any suspicious similarities.
 The TAs and/or instructor will check any such similarities.
-If two assignments are determined to be obviously very similar (i.e., we believe that they were done together or one was copied from the other), then all the students involved the incident will receive no credit for the assignment. ("All" means both the copy-er and the copy-ee).
+If two assignments are determined to be obviously very similar (i.e., we believe that they were done together or one was copied from the other), then the course grade for all the students involved in the incident will be reduced by one letter grade for the first offense, and to an F for the second offense. ("All" means both the copy-er and the copy-ee).
+The letter grade for that assignment will also be reduced to 0.
+The reduction in grade will be taken without discussion or warning; the first notice you will receive may be a letter indicating the penalty.
 In addition, for every instance, a letter to the Office of Student Conduct will be attached to your permanent record, and a copy will be placed in the CS division office.
 More serious cases of cheating, such as copying someone else's work without their knowledge, cheating on exams, etc. will probably result in the person cheating receiving an F, and having a letter placed in their permanent file in the Office of Student Conduct and in the CS division office.
 Note that you are responsible for not leaving copies of your assignments lying around and for protecting your files -- do not use public unprotected source code repositories to store your code.
 You must set up your files and directories so that they are protected from anyone other than members of your group reading them.